Carnitine

 What are the dangers?

 Nausea, vomiting, stomach ache, diarrhea, body odor or muscle weakness.
-Large doses of carnitine taken by mouth for long periods of time may result in serious side effects, specifically seizures.
+Large doses of carnitine taken by mouth for long periods may result in serious side effects, specifically seizures.

 The Bottom Line